Reduce Gaming Latency (Ping) in Windows

-When I connect to game servers I usually do not have a bad ping, provided that automatic match making is not connecting me to a server in Australia, Japan or the US (I'm from Germany).
+When I connect to game servers I usually do not have a bad ping provided that automatic match making does not connect me to a server in Australia, Japan or the US (I'm from Germany).
 That happens at times, both in Team Fortress 2 and in Counter Strike Global Offensive, the two games that I play the most currently.

-TCPAckFrequency "uses delayed acknowledgments to reduce the number of packets that are sent on the media".Â Instead of sending an acknowledgment each time, acknowledgments are delayed.
+- TCPAckFrequency "uses delayed acknowledgments to reduce the number of packets that are sent on the media".Â Instead of sending an acknowledgment each time, acknowledgments are delayed.

-TCPNoDelay determines whether nagling is enabled or disabled.
+- TCPNoDelay determines whether nagling is enabled or disabled.
 Nagling "is a feature that combines several packets into a single, larger packet for more efficient transmissions".